 I’d like to debut this article by thanking Art 180 for giving a platform to share my story with racism and online harassment through this painting.
 My painting is about both my experience within the March For Our Lives movement and the fact that Black youth have been rallying against gun violence for generations and my experiences with racism in the gun violence prevention community.
 This piece has allowed me to express my frustration for being a marginalized voice in this movement.

 When Black women and girls speak out about issues that disproportionately affect us, such as gun violence, we are often viewed as disrespectful, even though we are the most disrespected, unprotected and neglected people in America.
 We’re often expected to show up for people who marginalize our voices.
-We’re placed at the back of movements for gun reform, and when we bring up how misogynoir plays a factor in these injustices, we’re accused of being angry, we’re accused of clashing with and attacking other people, and not exchanging our opinions peacefully.
-And when I say that, I speak from experience.
+We’re placed at the back of movements for gun reform, and when we bring up how misogynoir plays a factor in this injustice, we’re accused of being angry, we’re accused of “clashing” with and “attacking other people and “not exchanging our opinions peacefully,” and when I say that, I speak from personal experience.